-Years Ei Years Ended December 31,
+Years Ended December 31,

-(in millions) 2017 2016
+(in millions) 201 8 2017

-Ceded premiums \$ (20) \$ (21)
+Ceded premiums \$ (1 7) \$ (20)

 We have various reinsurance agreements with affiliated companies whereby we reinsure term life, annuity and pension products.
 In March 2002, we began assuming certain term life and universal life products of a U.S. AIG affiliate under a combination coinsurance and modified coinsurance agreement (co-modco).
-The affiliated ceding company's life reserves subject to this agreement were \$318 million and \$283 million at December 31, 2017 and 2016, respectively.
+The affiliated ceding company's life reserves subject to this agreement were \$328 million and \$318 million at December 31, 2018 and 2017, respectively.
 In 2003, we also began assuming certain annuity products of a U.S. AIG affiliate under a co-modco agreement.
-The affiliated ceding company's annuity reserves subject to this agreement were \$8.1 billion and \$8.9 billion at December 31, 2017 and 2016, respectively.
+The affiliated ceding company's annuity reserves subject to this agreement were \$7.2 billion and \$8.1 billion at December 31, 2018 and 2017, respectively.
 These agreements do not meet the criteria for reinsurance accounting under GAAP; therefore, deposit accounting is applied.

 Certain agreements with our U.S. AIG affiliates provide for an experience refund of all profits, less a reinsurance risk charge.
-The most significant impact of the agreements on our consolidated results of operations in both 2017 and 2016 was pre-tax income of approximately \$12 million, representing the risk charge and interest associated with the reinsurance agreements.
-Amounts due from related parties at December 31, 2017 and 2016 included \$132 million and \$106 million, respectively, related to these reinsurance agreements.
+The most significant impact of the agreements on our consolidated results of operations in 2018 and 2017 was pre-tax income of approximately \$13 million and \$12 million, respectively, representing the risk charge and interest associated with the reinsurance agreements.
+Amounts due from related parties at December 31, 2018 and 2017 included \$158 million and \$132 million, respectively, related to these reinsurance agreements.

 We provide letters of credit (LOCs) to secure the reserve credits taken for these reserves by the AIG affiliated ceding company on their respective statutory balance sheets.
 The LOCs are subject to reimbursement by AIG Parent in the event of a drawdown.
-Total outstanding LOCs were \$450 million at both December 31, 2017 and 2016.
-The cost of the LOCs was \$3 million in both 2017 and 2016.
+Total outstanding LOCs were \$450 million at both December 31, 2018 and 2017.
+The cost of the LOCs was \$3 million in both 2018 and 2017.

-We have a reinsurance agreement effective November 30, 2010, with AIRCO under which we assume a 100% quota share of an in force closed block of deferred and payout annuities that AIRCO assumed from Phoenix Life Limited (Phoenix, formerly ALBA Life, Ltd.).
-In February 2018, AIG Bermuda's rights and obligation under this agreement was novated to DSA Re effective January 1, 2017.
-See Note 13 for additional details about the novation.
+The Company previously entered into a reinsurance agreement effective November 30, 2010, with AIRCO under which we assumed a 100% quota share of an in force closed block of deferred and payout annuities that AIRCO assumed from Phoenix Life Limited (Phoenix, formerly ALBA Life, Ltd.).

-Under the terms of the reinsurance agreement with AIRCO, AIRCO retained assets in a funds withheld account that would otherwise have been paid to us, which is included in amounts due from related parties in our Consolidated Balance Sheets.
-The balance of the funds withheld totaled \$925 million and \$830 million at December 31, 2017 and 2016, respectively.
-These funds withheld by AIRCO are supported by a specified portfolio of assets, subject to a security agreement between AIRCO and Phoenix.
-Under the contractual terms of the reinsurance agreement, the realized and unrealized gains and losses and net investment income related to the specified portfolio of assets inure to our benefit.
+Under the terms of the reinsurance agreement with AIRCO, AIRCO retained assets in a funds withheld account that would otherwise have been paid to us, which was included in amounts due from related parties in our Consolidated Balance Sheets.
+The balance of the funds withheld totaled \$925 million at December 31, 2017.
+These funds withheld by AIRCO were supported by a specified portfolio of assets, subject to a security agreement between AIRCO and Phoenix.
+Under the contractual terms of the reinsurance agreement, the realized and unrealized gains and losses and net investment income related to the specified portfolio of assets inured to our benefit.

-In addition, the funds withheld account contains an embedded derivative, which is deemed similar to a total return swap on the specified underlying investment portfolio.
-The fair value of the embedded derivative is included in amounts due from related parties, with changes in the fair value of the embedded derivative recorded in net realized capital gains (losses).
-The fair value of the embedded derivative was \$107 million and \$100 million at December 31, 2017 and 2016, respectively.
+In addition, the funds withheld account contained an embedded derivative, which was deemed similar to a total return swap on the specified underlying investment portfolio.
+The fair value of the embedded derivative was included in amounts due from related parties, with changes in the fair value of the embedded derivative recorded in net realized capital gains (losses).
+The fair value of the embedded derivative was \$107 million at December 31, 2017.

 In connection with AIRCO's reinsurance agreement with Phoenix, AIRCO entered into a series of interest rate and currency swap agreements.
-Gains and losses associated with these derivatives inure to our benefit and are recorded in net realized capital gains (losses).
-Amounts due from related parties associated with these swap agreements at December 31, 2017 and 2016 was \$452 million and \$406 million, respectively.
+Gains and losses associated with these derivatives inured to our benefit and were recorded in net realized capital gains (losses).
+Amounts due from related parties associated with these swap agreements at December 31, 2017 were \$452 million.